SQL API

 1

-• When the value of cluster is id, use $cluster:
+• When the cluster value is an id, use $cluster:

 cluster = [1, 2]